 As the number of connected devices in homes, offices, public institutions and industrial frameworks increases, so does the need for better Internet of Things security.
 Each new IoT device and network introduces more points of vulnerability, and it’s time for cybersecurity experts to update their skills to meet and counter the latest threats.

 Access certification is the validation of access rights within systems which is a mandatory process for compliance and security risk management.
 Access certification can be a very daunting process for some organizations with dispersed systems, workforce, and partners.
-This article discusses the certification process and solutions.
+This identity management blog article discusses the certification process and solutions.